-Even if you don’t want to start making your own yoghurt ( which is really simple) opt for buying a yoghurt that contains “live cultures” or says Probiotics.
+Even if you don’t want to start making your own yoghurt (which is really simple by the way) opt for buying a yoghurt that contains “live cultures” or reads probiotics.

-Probiotic, which literally means ”for life,” refers to living organisms that can result in a health benefit when eaten in adequate amounts.
+Probiotic, which literally means ”for life,” refers to living organisms that are believed to benefit health when eaten in adequate amounts.

 Health benefits of homemade yoghurt